nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "block"**

 _version 21.0+_
 A valid Nano block (string or JSON).
 Using the optional `json_block` is recommended.
-If provided and `difficulty` or `multiplier` are both not given, RPC processor tries to calculate the approprriate difficulty threshold based on ledger data.
+If provided and `difficulty` or `multiplier` are both not given, RPC processor tries to calculate the appropriate difficulty threshold based on ledger data.

 ---